How Sears changed America

 Of course, the company is struggling now.
 Sears Holdings (SHLD), the company that owns both Sears and Kmart, warned investors late Tuesday that it can no longer promise it will remain in business.
 It is not in bankruptcy, but it has posted losses of $10.4 billion since 2010, and debt has soared while the value of its stock has tumbled.

-But if it's future is in doubt, it past was very impressive.
+But if its future is in doubt, its past was very impressive.

 More than a century before shopping online emerged, the Sears catalog brought a nearly limitless assortment of products into American homes -- homes where people often made their own clothes or furniture themselves or did without.